MicrosoftDocs/xamarin-docs/docs/essentials/web-authenticator.md

 Android requires an Intent Filter setup to handle your callback URI.
 This is easily accomplished by subclassing the `WebAuthenticatorCallbackActivity` class:

-> [!NOTE]
-> You should consider implementing [Android App Links](https://developer.android.com/training/app-links/) to handle the callback URI and ensure your application is the only one which can register to handle the callback URI.

 ```csharp
 const string CALLBACK_SCHEME = "myapp";